openshift/community.okd/README.md

 This collection has been tested against following Ansible versions: **>=2.14.0**.

+Please ensure to update the `network_os` to use the fully qualified collection name (for example, `cisco.ios.ios`).
+Plugins and modules within a collection may be tested with only specific Ansible versions.
+A collection may contain metadata that identifies these versions.
+PEP440 is the schema used to describe the versions of Ansible.
 <!--end requires_ansible-->

 ## Python Support

-* Collection supports 3.6+
+* Collection supports 3.9+

 ## Kubernetes Version Support

-This collection supports Kubernetes versions >=1.19.
+This collection supports Kubernetes versions >=1.24.

 ## Included content